 This broad FDT should be carefully matched to site type to ensure that the soil texture and climatic conditions are appropriate for the species, and that the FDT can deliver the management objectives for the site.

-Economic: XCLD - optional, depending on tree species
+XCLD - optional, depending on tree species

-Environmental and social: Maintaining or improving the physical and chemical soil properties is paramount.
+Maintaining or improving the physical and chemical soil properties is paramount.
 Other environmental and social management objectives will be driven by local context.